These design ideas for small NYC bathrooms will help update a cramped bathroom layout without cramping your style.

-6 NYC Small Bathroom Remodel Ideas That’ll Change Your Life
+6 NYC Small Bathroom Remodel Ideas Sure To Change Your Life

 The Big Apple has some seriously small spaces.
 But even the most minuscule of bathrooms is no match for the experienced NYC contractors of Gallery KBNY, who use design smarts, artistry, and ingenious materials to open up a space.
 We’ve spilled some of the beans below so read on and learn how to include a few of these small bathrooms remodel ideas into your DIY renovations.